dominikfryc/diffix/README.md

 ## Import theme

-To use the theme, import the CSS file.
+To use the default theme, import the CSS file.
 There are two ways to do this:

 1. Using an application bundler (Webpack, Rollup, Vite, etc.):